Correia19/DAD/README.md

 - CRUD operations for managing user data
 - Responsive design for an optimized user experience across devices

-- Acknowledgements
+Acknowledgements:
-I would like to express my gratitude to Polytechnic University of Leiria (https://www.ipleiria.pt) for providing the opportunity to work on this project and for the guidance and support of my instructors and peers throughout the development process.
+- I would like to express my gratitude to Polytechnic University of Leiria (https://www.ipleiria.pt) for providing the opportunity to work on this project and for the guidance and support of my instructors and peers throughout the development process.

 Contributors: